marvin3dp/dotfiles/README.md

 You Need to have Git , FZF, Stow and Zsh installed on your system.

+if you have zoxide installed, you can uncomment the zoxide line in the .zshrc file.

+and if you have tmuxifier installed, you can uncomment the tmuxifier line in the .zshrc file.

+## Installation

 To use this repository, simply clone it to your local machine.

 ```bash